Quebec Capital Gains Tax Calculator

 Quebec Capital Gains Specifics

-Quebec residents file a separate provincial tax return (TP-1) with Revenu Quebec, which has its own capital gains reporting requirements.
-Quebec offers a deduction for capital gains on qualifying small business corporation shares and farm/fishing property similar to the federal LCGE.
-The Quebec Abatement applies to all federal tax including tax on capital gains, providing some relief.
+Quebec residents report capital gains on both the federal return (Schedule 3) and a separate Quebec return (TP-1).
+Quebec offers a deduction for gains on qualifying small business shares and farm/fishing property similar to the federal LCGE.
+The Quebec Abatement reduces federal tax, including the federal tax on a capital gain.